Your First Weeks

-Join the Army and you’ll immediately start to discover your potential.
+Join the Army and find your potential on day one.
 Congratulations, you’re about to become the best version of yourself.

 • One-day supply of casual, comfortable clothing